 13. Skip expensive beach toys.

-The beach is the best toy you’ll have, so save your money on pricey beach toys.
-A bucket and shovel set is all you need to bring for beach-time fun.
-To add something extra, try a watering can, some bath toys or small cars and trucks.
+The beach is the best toy you’ll have, so skip the pricey beach toys.
+Bring a bucket and shovel set so baby can explore the shapes and textures of sand, water, shells and seaweed.
+For extra fun, bring a watering can, some bath toys or small cars and trucks.

 14. Use a mesh laundry bag for beach toys.